Five Glacier Ski Areas in the Tyrol (Updated)

 (1640 to 3440 metres)

-This year it introduced Austria’s first secured ski touring park for those looking to go off-piste.
+The Pitztal Glacier calls itself the “roof of Tyrol” and has Austria’s first secured ski touring park for those looking to go off-piste.
 Three different ascent routes can be explored and beginners are not out of place here.

 The ski touring park is part of the X Park.
 There are numerous other winter sports options here – in the fun park, speed check, freeriding or even cross-country skiing.
 If you’ve always wanted to try cross sports, you should visit the Family Cross-Line in the Funpark.
 The easy line can be ridden by everyone.
 There are also two other lines, the Funline with varied obstacles and the Waveline.